OwitiMax/GUI-using-tkinter-Group-8/README.md

 Toplevel - The Toplevel widget is mainly used to provide us with a separate window container SpinBox -	The SpinBox acts as an entry to the "Entry widget" in which value can be input just by selecting a fixed value of numbers.
 PanedWindow -	The PanedWindow is also a container widget that is mainly used to handle different panes.
 Panes arranged inside it can either Horizontal or vertical
+##### summary
+generally the Tkinter llibrary is a good deal,one can create a gui without alot of concerns of importing other modules.since  tkinter is an inbuilt module and is generally simple to use.
 LabelFrame -	The LabelFrame widget is also a container widget used to mainly handle the complex widgets.
 MessageBox -	The MessageBox widget is mainly used to display messages in the Desktop applications.